All Episodes

 It's not by any means the sole reason, but it's a key.

-Here's uh here's Jim in Londonderry, New Hampshire.
+Here's Jim in Londonderry, New Hampshire.

 You're next.

-Rush, honor, long time listener.
+Rush, longtime listener.

-And Megan Diddles.
+And Megan Diddon.

 Thank you, sir, very much.

-Um I respect your intellectual clarity in a lot of the issues that are going on.
+I respect your intellectual clarity in a lot of the issues that are going on.

-But what I want really everybody to know is that there is a grassroots uh movement of people who never voted before.
+But what I want really everybody to know is that there is a grassroots movement of people who never voted before.

 They are just sitting there waiting.

-And it's gonna happen.
+And it's going to happen.

-Uh I got a bunch of emails from people who really took me to task yesterday.
+I got a bunch of emails from people who really took me to task yesterday.

-The pollsters are not finding it, and that they're sitting out there lurking.
+The pollsters are not finding it.

-And people sent me even at the rush.
+And people sent me even Rush.

-That's that it's not possible.
+It's not possible.

 The media would be finding them.